-Initial statistical data from the pilot period identify trends which suggest that the VE model can more quickly identify cases for closure and that certain egregious complaints can be handled more expeditiously.
+Initial statistical data from the pilot period identify trends which suggest the VE model can more quickly identify cases for closure and certain egregious complaints can be handled more expeditiously.
 The data also suggested progress in reducing the time frames to complete investigations.
-However, the pilot time frame was insufficient to address the monitor's concerns regarding the time to complete prosecutions.
+However, the pilot time frame was insufficient to address the Enforcement

+Monitor's concerns regarding the time to complete prosecutions.
 Since certain MBC investigations can take one year to conduct, the pilot time frame did not provide adequate time to measure the prosecutorial time line of such cases.
-It is anticipated that the time frame for the litigation phase will be lessened with the earlier involvement of the deputy attorney general in the case.
+It is anticipated that the time frame for the litigation phase will be lessened with the earlier involvement of the deputy attorney general in the case and the continuing availability of the investigator to assist at the hearing.